 Keeping your bedroom space calm and your sheets clean can help you fall asleep faster and sleep more soundly.
 You should treat sleeping like the restorative act that it is—using shortcuts or ignoring discomfort with your bedding will only harm you mentally and physically in the long run.

 With Casper, you can achieve the level of excellent sleep you’ve only dreamed of.
-Casper’s easy-to-wash bed sheets get softer with each cycle, offering even more incentive to strip your bed once a week.
+Casper’s easy-to-wash bed sheets get softer with each wash cycle, offering even more incentive to strip your bed once a week.
 And you’ll never fidget in dents or lumps with Casper’s plush, supportive, and cooling mattresses.

 Falling into the plush comfort of Casper bedding will make those 49-60 hours in bed the best hours spent all week.